 Heat a large rimmed skillet (I prefer this cast-iron skillet) over medium-low heat and add cauliflower rice and water.
 Stir and cover with a lid to steam.
 Cook for 4-6 minutes or until just tender.
 Then turn off heat, tip the lid to let some steam out, and set aside.

 Heat a separate large rimmed skillet (or pot) over medium heat.
 Once hot, add sesame oil (or water) and green beans.
-Season with 1 Tbsp (15 ml) coconut aminos and toss to combine.
+Season with one-third of the coconut aminos (1 Tbsp or 15 ml as original recipe is written) and toss to combine.
 Cover with lid (to steam) and cook for a total of 4 minutes, stirring occasionally.

-Add bell pepper, green onion, cabbage, and remaining 2 Tbsp (30 ml) coconut aminos and stir to combine.
+Add bell pepper, green onion, cabbage, and remaining two thirds of the coconut aminos (2 Tbsp or 30 ml as original recipe is written) and stir to combine.
 Sauté for 3-4 minutes or until just tender.
 Then add cashews and cauliflower rice and stir to combine.
 (Alternatively, serve stir-fry over cauliflower rice and don't add to the vegetables at this time.)

 Add the sauce, increase the heat to medium-high heat, and cook until well combined and the mixture is very hot - about 3 minutes.